Lasers, lights and fillers are often used to treat acne scars.

 This is a treatment that gives the skin a ‘cut, polish and vacuum clean’.
 It has a superficial buffing effect, which smooths the surface and the suction cleans out comedones and pustules which are the lumps and bumps on the skin.
 You will usually need a series of treatments.

-For acne, microdermabrasion is not regarded as a stand-alone treatment but may be used in association with topical or oral medications.
+Microdermabrasion is not regarded as a stand-alone acne scar treatment but may be used in association with topical or oral medications.
 If used alone for repeated sessions, it can make acne worse for some people with sensitive skin.

 Microdermabrasion would only be considered for the most minor acne scarring conditions.

 Indented scars can be plumped out with commercial products injected into the skin.
-Hyaluronic acid (Restylane, Juvederm, Esthelis) has replaced collagen because of its longer lasting benefits.
+Hyaluronic acid (e.g. Restylane, Juvederm, Esthelis) has replaced collagen because of its longer lasting benefits.

-They are accurate, simple and effective techniques, however, they do not result in a permanent improvement and may have to be repeated or touched up.
+They are accurate, simple and effective techniques, however they do not result in a permanent improvement and may have to be repeated or touched up.
+That said, they are surprisingly long term and make up for any negatives by their accuracy and instantaneous effects.

 Fat cells and tissue grafts can also be transferred from another part of the body.